f42h/substr_rs/README.md

 ### Description
 ```
-Extract substrings either by characters or by strings
+Extract substrings either by characters, by strings or between regex patterns
 ```

 ### Usage